 Support of Research and Scholarship in the Humanities

-In addition to offering broad general support to those engaged in humanistic research across the University, the FCHI runs three Fellows Programs annually.
-Four Senior Fellows and four Dissertation Completion Fellows from Emory and three Post-Doctoral Fellows selected from other institutions as well as Emory are supported for an academic year of research and scholarship.
-FCHI Fellows spend the academic year in residence at the Center and take active roles in the life of the FCHI, as well as in the intellectual life of the larger University.
+In addition to offering broad general support to those engaged in humanistic research across the University, the FCHI runs an annual Fellows Program.
+A President's Fellow, Senior Fellows, and Dissertation Completion Fellows from Emory, as well as Post-Doctoral Fellows selected from other institutions, are supported for an academic year of research and scholarship.
+FCHI Fellows spend the academic year in residence at the Center and take active roles in the life of the FCHI and in the intellectual life of the larger University.
 The Center also supports semester-long Undergraduate Fellows as well as Graduate Digital Scholars.

 Conferences, Seminars, and Lectures

-Each fall the FCHI hosts two receptions, one to honor new faculty in the humanities, and, later in the fall, one to honor undergraduates writing honors theses in the humanities.
+Each fall the FCHI hosts a reception to honor new faculty in the humanities and honors undergraduates writing theses in the humanities.